 Temperatures surge once again

-SUNDAY: More clouds than sun to start the day and cool with temperatures rising into the 40s.
-Decreasing clouds throughout the day as we will see plenty of sunshine late in the afternoon.
-Breezy for the afternoon.
-Very pleasant with highs in the upper 50s to low 60s.
-Petersburg/Moorefield reaching the mid 60s.
-Clear skies to start the evening and cool with temperatures falling into the 40s and the breeze subsides.
-Turning cool and adding more clouds as the night progresses.
-Chilly overnight with lows in the mid to upper 30s.

-MONDAY: Cloudy to start the day and cool with temperatures rising into the 40s.
+MONDAY: Cloudy to start the day and cool with temperatures in the 40s.
 Seeing some peeks of sunshine for the afternoon but staying mostly cloudy and turning breezy once again.
-A few isolated showers throughout the day but not everyone sees rain.
-It won’t result to much in places that see rain.
+A few isolated showers throughout the day for our West Virginia locations, with a shower or two bleeding into the Valley for the afternoon.
 Pleasant with highs in the upper 50s to low 60s.
 Some clouds for the evening as the breeze subsides and remaining pleasant with temperatures in the 50s.
-Partly cloudy overnight and turning chilly with overnight lows in the upper 30s to low 40s.
+Mostly cloudy for most of the evening and into the overnight with a few spotty showers.
+Cool overnight with lows in the low to mid 40s.

-THURSDAY: Plenty of sunshine with a few passing clouds to start the day and mild with temperatures rising into the 60s.
-The wind kicks up by the afternoon as temperatures soar.
-Mostly sunny and very warm for February as highs reach the low to mid 70s!
+THURSDAY: Plenty of sunshine with a few passing clouds to start the day and mild with temperatures quickly rising into the 60s.
+The wind kicks up throughout the day as temperatures soar.
+Sunny in the afternoon and very warm for February as highs reach the mid to upper 70s.
+We will be pushing the all-time record high for February of 79.
 Gusty winds at times of up to 25-35 mph.
 Clear and mild for the evening with temperatures falling into the 60s.
-Mostly clear overnight with lows in the mid to upper 40s.
+Mostly clear overnight and windy with lows in the low to mid 40s.

-FRIDAY: A mix of sun and clouds throughout the day and pleasant to start with temperatures rising into the 50s.
-More clouds than sun by the afternoon.
-Mild with highs in the upper 50s to low 60s.
-Overnight lows in the mid to upper 30s.
+FRIDAY: Plenty of sunshine with a few passing clouds and cool to start the day.
+Temperatures in the 40s.
+Still windy early on in the day with gusts 25-40 mph, mainly before noon.
+Partly cloudy and pleasant for the afternoon with highs in the low to mid 50s.
+A cool evening with temperatures falling into the 40s.
+Increasing clouds for the evening and overnight with lows in the low to mid 30s.

+SATURDAY: Cloudy to start the day and cold with temperatures in the 30s.
+Our next system looks to arrive and could bring a mix of rain and snow showers for the day.
+Stay tuned for updates on timing and more details.
+Chilly with highs in the mid to upper 40s, lows in the upper 30s to low 40s.

 As always, you can get the latest updates by downloading and checking the WHSV Weather App.